Cyprus: Ancient Cyprus

 Cyprus is at a strategic location in the Eastern Mediterranean.
-It was ruled by the Neo-Assyrian Empire for a century starting in 708 BC, before a brief spell under Egyptian rule and eventually Achaemenid rule in 545 BC.
+It was ruled by the Neo-Assyrian Empire for a century starting in 708 BC, before a brief period under Egyptian rule and eventually Achaemenid rule in 545 BC.

 The Cypriots, led by Onesilus, king of Salamis, joined their fellow Greeks in the Ionian cities during the unsuccessful Ionian Revolt in 499 BC against the Achaemenids.
 The revolt was suppressed, but Cyprus managed to maintain a high degree of autonomy and remained inclined towards the Greek world.

-During the whole period of the Persian rule, there is a continuity in the reign of the Cypriot kings and during their rebellions they were crushed by Persian rulers from Asia Minor, which is an indication that the Cypriots were ruling the island with directly regulated relations with the Great King and there was not a Persian satrap.
-The Kingdoms of Cyprus enjoyed special privileges and a semi-autonomous status, but they were still considered vassal subjects of the Great King.
+During the whole period of the Persian rule, there is a continuity in the reign of Cypriot kings, and during their rebellions they were crushed by Persian rulers from Asia Minor, which is an indication that the Cypriots were ruling the island with directly regulated relations with the Great King and there was not a Persian satrap.

+The City-kingdoms of Cyprus enjoyed special privileges and a semi-autonomous status, but they were still considered vassal subjects of the Great King.
+Evagoras I was the king of Salamis from 411 to 374 BC, and was known especially from the work of Isocrates, who presents him as a model ruler.
+From 391 BC, he was aided by the Athenians and the Egyptian king Hakor, he was virtually at war with the Persians and extended his rule over the greater part of Cyprus, crossed over to Anatolia, took several cities in Phoenicia (including Tyre), and persuaded the Cilicians to revolt.

-The island was conquered by Alexander the Great in 333 BC and Cypriot navy helped Alexander during the siege of Tyre (332 BC).
+The island came under the rule of Alexander the Great by 333 BC, and the Cypriot navy helped Alexander the Great during the siege of Tyre (332 BC).
 The Cypriot fleet was also sent to help Amphoterus.
 In addition, Alexander had two Cypriot generals Stasander and Stasanor both from the Soli and later both became satraps in Alexander's empire.

-Following Alexander's death, the division of his empire, and the subsequent Wars of the Diadochi, Cyprus became part of the Hellenistic empire of Ptolemaic Egypt.
-It was during this period that the island was fully Hellenised.
-In 58 BC Cyprus was acquired by the Roman Republic and became Roman Cyprus in 22 BC.
+Following Alexander's death, the division of his empire, and the subsequent Wars of the Diadochi, Cyprus became part of the Hellenistic Ptolemaic Kingdom.
+It was during this period under Ptolemies that the island was fully Hellenised.
+In 58 BC Cyprus was acquired by the Roman Republic and became Roman Cyprus in 22 BC after the death of Cleopatra who reclaimed the island.